Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 •	“Repeats-Topology” – the topology of the repeats with respect to the membrane

-•	“Cyclic/Open” – whether the symmetry can be described by a point group (cyclic) or has a translational component (open, such as helical or linear symmetries)
+•	“Closed/Open” – whether the symmetry can be described by a point group (closed, such as C2 or D4) or has a translational component (open, such as helical or linear symmetries)

 •	“Internal/Quaternary” – whether the symmetry is intrasubunit (internal) or intersubunit (quaternary)